This story was originally published on June 6, 2021, and last updated on July 19, 2021.

 The Galaxy M02 is still updating apps, so I’ll be watching YouTube videos on the phone while it goes through this process.
 It has a single bottom-firing speaker that’s slightly on the average side volume-wise, but it works in a pinch.

 This phone sports a pretty big 6.5-inch PLS IPS screen with a 1,600 x 720 resolution and 20:9 aspect ratio.
-With its resolution, you can watch YouTube clips in 1080p.
+YouTube let me watch clips in 1080p mode in the app, but don’t expect it to get a better resolution as those with better displays.

 It has a teardrop notch for the 5-megapixel front-facing camera that you might take notice of at first.
 But with the big display, you can choose not to have the videos your watching take up the entire screen.
 Personally, either option works for me.
 I tend to ignore the camera after a while.
 This phone has somewhat thin bezels on the side, but it has a slightly thicker chin, which is typical for budget smartphones.